 Have you ever been in the middle of a mega hatch?
 You know the one.
-Where the water opens up and belch out more bugs than you have ever seen in your entire life?
-You know the hatch — the one you’ve been anxiously awaiting for weeks, months, or even years.
-If you’ve ever found yourself in the midst of a mega hatch, you know all too well — sometimes, too much of a good thing can cause madness, confusion and frustration.
+Where the water opens up and belches out more bugs than you have ever seen in your entire life?
+You know – the hatch that you’ve been anxiously awaiting for weeks, months, or even years.
+If you’ve ever found yourself in the midst of a mega hatch, you know all too well — sometimes, too much of a good thing can cause madness, confusion, and frustration.
+Some days we go out there and pound on them.
+Others, not so much.
+No sense in talking about solutions of those glory days.
+Those are easy.
+How about when we can’t solve the riddle that seems so obvious?
 Read ahead to learn some of the tricks and tactics I’ve used throughout the years to get my bug to stand out when the hatch of the century is on.

 The Common Story

 First off, during any kind of a hatch, if you can identify what the fish are eating, you may have a leg up.
 So you tie on the cripple pattern of choice and drift it into the rising trout.
 A perfect drift.
 And another.
 And yet another.
-And another.
-With no interest at all from the fish.
-A bug every square inch on the surface.
-And no interest at all from those damn trout.
+A bug every square inch on the surface and no interest at all from those damn trout.
 Why?
 What?
 How?
 Why not my bug?
-These hatches can bring out the best in the trout.
-The best in the angler.
-And, unfortunately the worst too.
-Frustration can envelope us and drive us, the mega hatch angler, positively batty!
-You are familiar with the day.
-You arrive on the river at the right time.
-Everything is in place.
-Muggy.
-Buggy.
-Perfect conditions for the hatch.
-They will come off BIG today!
-And then they do.

 How Do I Outsmart Mega Hatch Trout?

 Mega Hatch fish can get way too smart for me.
 I live and guide on Montana’s Missouri River and I find myself in these situations more often than I would like.
-A few ideas are listed below that can work.
-No slam dunks in this game.
-But sometimes we can trick a few.
+The ideas below are just a few that can work, no slam dunks, but some methods I’ve found success in when the going gets tough.

 - Sink It: Don’t grease the next one.
-Tie it off behind a fly you can see and float it, I mean sink it by one.
+Tie it off behind a fly you can see and let that trailing fly sink.
 Lot’s of trout have been caught on sunken dry flies.
-The fly sitting n the surface film, or just below can really bring big rewards.
+The fly sitting in the surface film, or just below can really bring big rewards.

-- Go Nuts: Tie on one of the flies that can take any trout out of his spinner trance like an ant.
-Ants catch fish.
-They move in and out of my life, my box, my sometimes slow to react fly fishing mind.
-But always a good idea to tie on that ant, or that beetle, or that ugly bug in the corner of your box you cannot even remember how it go there, tie that thing on!
+- Go Nuts: Tie on a fly that can take the fish out of their trance, something like an ant, or that ugly bug in the corner of your box that you thought you’d never use.
+Now is the time to tie that thing on.
 How about trying a cripple.
 How about an emerger.
-Put that Transitional Dunback on!
-Go sideways and you can be rewarded.
+Put that Transitional Dunback on.
+Sometimes, if you go sideways, you can be rewarded.
 Don’t assume that the primary is the bug of choice for those rising trout you are staring down.

-The sheer volume of any mega hatch that you have either planned on fishing or you have just happened onto can be daunting.
-Or maddening.
-Or sometimes even heavenly!
-Don’t let yourself be hung out to dry if it is too much of a good thing.
+The sheer volume of any mega hatch that you have either planned on fishing or you have just happened on to can be daunting Don’t let yourself be hung out to dry if it is too much of a good thing.
 Tackle it.
-Run hard.
 Cast efficiently.
-Drift well.
-And capitalize on a Mega Hatch bounty!
+Make good drifts.
+And don’t be afraid to think outside the box.